alshedivat/al-folio/_posts/2023-07-10-RealTimeKinematicRTK.md

 4. GALILEO; a European Union satellite system available since 2016
 5. GLONASS; Russian GNSS system with global coverage since 2011

-For our phones to give us our 3D location, they use a technique called* **trilateration**.**Trilateration** is frequently confused with triangulation.
+For our phones to give us our 3D location, they use a technique called **trilateration**.Trilateration is frequently confused with triangulation.
 Both of these processes uses overlap, but trilateration uses overlap of ranges, or distances between a satellite and a reciever, to get either a 2D or 3D location.
 Triangulation uses overlap of angles on lines.
 You can see an outline of trilateration below.
 Any GPS receiver uses this process, your phone, your car, even airplanes!
 Yet, our phones gives us accuracies in the meter (5 + meter) or multimeter (10 + meters) accuracy when our research interested in sub-meter accuracy.
 For example, what is the precise position of a tree impacted by root rot (tune into for Madi's guest blog post on this soon!).
 These accuracy levels are determined by satellite coverage, atmospheric interference, and direct control from the US government.
 To increase accuracy level of our data we use a process called **real time kinematic** or RTK.

 </div>
 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">
-        {% include figure.html path="assets/img/Satellite_Outline.png" class="img-fluid rounded z-depth-1" %}
+        {% include figure.html path="assets/img/Satelite_Outline.png" class="img-fluid rounded z-depth-1" %}
     </div>
 </div>
 <div class="caption">